GalaxySMediaXz/JoinMessages/README.md

 Command:
 /jm reload - Reload a config
 /jm - Show a list commands
-/jm about - Show a list of Developer

 A future features:
 Per Permission Join Messeages